Ross Island, South Andaman district: 1941 Earthquake

-About nine months before the Japanese take-over of the entire set of islands, Ross Island experienced an earthquake.
+About nine months before the Japanese take-over of the entire set of islands, Netaji Subhash Chandra Bose Island experienced an earthquake.
 The British started evacuation of the Andaman not for the Earthquake, but due to impending Japanese occupation during World War-II.
 Similarly, Ross Island was not abandoned in 1941 after the Earth Quake.
 Netaji Subhas Chandra Bose and other dignitaries stayed at Netaji Subhas Chandra Bose Island till 1947.
 It was abandoned after reoccupation by the British and just before Independence.
 Similarly, not a single brick of the Cellular Jail moved or damaged due to Earth Quake in 1941, 1942 or in 2004.
 The Cellular Jail was demolished by the Andaman Administration in 1960, when the Freedom Fighters who had been incarcerated in Cellular Jail protested and filed writ petition in the court.
 Hence, two and a half wings of the total seven wings of the jailed remained today.
 Therefore, there has been desperate attempt to distort the history of the Penal Settlement by the descendants of the criminal convicts who settled in Andaman after reoccupation as they were ostracised in mainland of India.
 None of the freedom fighters who had been incarcerated in Andaman settled in the island.
 Most of the mutineers were killed by aborigines and 66 of them were recaptured with help of the criminal convicts and aborigines and hanged at Viper Island in 1858.
 Two of them were deported back to mainland.
 Hence, none settled in Andaman.

-Japanese Period
+1942-1945: Japanese Period

 From 1942 to 1945, the island was occupied by the Japanese.
 The Government House became the residence of the Japanese admiral for three years (from March 1942 to October 1945).
 It was during this period that Subhas Chandra Bose, who took the help of Japanese in his fight against the British, stayed at the Island for a day in December 1943.
 Netaji also hoisted the national tricolor at the top of the Government House.
 The Japanese too left their imprint on the island which stand in the form of bunkers used as watch points to safeguard the Island from any invasion.

-Recapture
+1945: Recapture by British

 The allies reoccupied the island in 1945 and later abandoned it.

+1947-onward Indendent India

-Indian naval post
+1979: Indian naval post

-In April 1979, the island was handed over to the Navy, which set up a small post, INS Jarawa, named after one of the indigenous tribes of the Andaman group of islands.
+In April 1979, the island was handed over to the Navy.
+The island is maintained by the Naval Base INS Jarawa, which was commissioned in 1964 and is based in Port Blair.

-2018 renaming
+2018: renaming

 On 30 December 2018, Prime Minister Narendra Modi announced that Ross Island was renamed as Netaji Subhas Chandra Bose Island.